-The 1984 Los Angeles Olympics were completely funded (\$515 million) by those private sources who expected to (and did!) benefit from the exposure.
-These private sponsors even paid for the cost of extra policing, and still managed to accrue a \$25 million surplus, which was donated to amateur sport in California.
+The 1984 Los Angeles Olympic events were completely funded (\$515 million) by those private sources who expected to (and did!) benefit from the exposure.
+These private sponsors even paid for the cost of extra policing, and still managed to accrue a \$160 million surplus, which was donated to amateur sport in California.
 The Los Angeles taxpayer was not forced to contribute a single dime!!!
+I am completely in favour of the Pan-Am Games coming to London --- if they pay their own way!!

-WHAT IS THE 1991 BID?
+What is the 1991 BID?

 A group of 'influential' Londoners who organized themselves under a non-profit corporation were given \$77,000 of Londoners' tax dollars and privately raised an additional \$50,000 to propose their bid to have us host the 1991 Pan-American Games in London.
-Among the private donators were, interestingly enough, the London Free Press and Ellis-Don Construction, --- two businesses who have much to gain by our hosting the event.
+Among the private donators were, interestingly enough, the London Free Press and Ellis-Don Construction --- two businesses who have much to gain by our hosting the event.